Chapter 5 -- Business and Occupations

 3. The register herein required to be kept, shall be subject to the inspection at any time by the Chief of Police, any policeman, the County Sheriff, any Deputy Sheriff of the County, the City Attorney, the District Attorney, or any person authorized in writing to make inspection by the Chief of Police.
 Upon request, the pawnbroker shall show to such officer or person for inspection, any article or articles purchased, taken or received, unless such article or articles have already been disposed of.

 1. All operators of Retail Marijuana Establishments are required to obtain a Retail Marijuana Establishment permit from the Municipal Clerk.
 Retail Marijuana Establishments is defined as any retail marijuana establishment licensed by the State of Oklahoma.

-2. The Municipal Governing body will establish by resolution a fee to obtain the Retail Marijuana Establishment Permit.
+2. An applicant for a Retail Marijuana Establishment Permit shall pay a permit fee of $2,500.00 to the City of Elk City.
 The fee shall be used to offset municipal expenses covering costs related to licensing, inspection, administration and enforcement of retail marijuana establishments.

 3. A Retail Marijuana Establishment Permit will not be granted to any applicants where the proposed location is on or adjacent to Old Route 66 or Main Street ending at the municipal boundary of Elk City, Oklahoma.